dbuos/stressgrid/README.md

 ## Using `sgcli`

-Alternatively you can use `sgcli` command line interface. `sgcli run` command will start the run according to the plan specified in arguments.
-(See `sgcli --help` and `sgcli run --help` for details.)
-It will then continuously print the telemetry until the run is complete or aborted by pressing ^C. Finally it will output the URL to the results archive.
-(You can use `wget $(sgcli ...)` to have it downloaded.) `sgcli` will return -1 if errors occured during the run and 0 otherwise.
+Alternatively you can use `sgcli` command line interface.

+`sgcli run` command will start the run according to the plan specified in arguments.
+See `sgcli --help` and `sgcli run --help` for details.

+`sgcli` will continuously print the telemetry until the run is complete or aborted by pressing ^C. Finally it will output the URL to the results archive.
+You can use `wget $(sgcli ...)` to have it downloaded.

+`sgcli` will return -1 if errors occured during the run and 0 otherwise.

 # Building releases